apptainer/singularity-userdocs/appendix.rst

 Overview
 """"""""

-Use the ``busybox`` module to specify a BusyBox base for container.
+Use the ``busybox`` module to specify a BusyBox base for the container.
 You must also specify a URI for the mirror you would like to use.

 Keywords